Graduation & Postsecondary

 Graduation Rate Resources

-- An Introduction to the Adjusted Cohort Rate Calculation in New Jersey (detailed guide)
+- An Introduction to the Adjusted Cohort Graduation Rate Calculation in New Jersey (detailed guide)

-- Understanding Adjusted Cohort Graduation Rates (two-page overview)
+- Understanding Adjusted Cohort Graduation Rates (overview with examples)

 - NJ SMART Graduation FAQs (commonly asked questions)